- Latin America

 II.
 Education – include any and all programs, degrees, certifications, and other formal training programs that you attended in-person or online.

-- Highlight your TEFL Certification, including the number of hours, hours of practicum.
-The course is internationally accredited and meets or exceeds all international standards, but some employers still hold biases based on the fact that many other online courses are substandard.
+Highlight your TEFL Certification, including the number of hours, hours of practicum at or near the top of the education section of your resume or cv.
+Note that the course is internationally accredited and meets or exceeds all international standards.

 - List your highest-level qualifications first.

 - Be specific and detailed about the institution, major, campus location, date of completion of final degrees listed.

 - If you are applying for an ESL Teaching assignment and do not have an Education Degree, mention courses taken in related fields including English literature, journalism, public speaking and foreign languages.